-French: Modern African literatures and cultures; Modern francophone and French literatures and cultures; Folklore and oral literature; Intersections of literature and anthropology; Postcolonial theory; Wolof language
+French: Modern African literatures and cultures; Modern francophone literatures and cultures; Intersections of literature and anthropology; Genocide studies; Folklore and oral literature; Postcolonial theory; Wolof (advanced reading) and Swahili (beginner).

 “‘This is Not a Pipe’?: Reflexivity, Fictionality, and Dialogism in Sembène’s Films.”
 Journal of African Cinemas 8.2 (2016): 181-197.

 “The Tales of Tomorrow: Toward a Futurist Vision of Wolof Tradition.”
 Journal of African Cultural Studies 15.1 (2015): 56-70.
 Part of a special issue dedicated to literatures in African languages.

 Review of Mukoma Wa Ngugi, The Rise of the African Novel: Politics of Language, Identity, and Ownership.
 African Studies Review 65.3 (2022): E4-E5.

 Review of Richard Fardon and Senga La Rouge, Learning from the Curse: Sembène’s Xala.
 Journal of the International African Institute 88.4 (2018): 885-6.

 “A New Look at Gay Life in Senegal.”
 Review of Mohamed Mbougar Sarr, De purs hommes.
 Africa is a Country (academic blog on African affairs).
 September 26, 2018.

 “Maryse Condé Speaks: The Death of Negritude and Other Life Lessons.”
 Review of Françoise Pfaff, Nouveaux Entretiens avec Maryse Condé. sx salon 28 (an online platform of the Caribbeanist journal Small Axe).
 June 2018.